 Consider Bloomerang’s Donor Database

 Bloomerang’s donor database offers all of the features that nonprofits generally need in their day-to-day activities.
-The software solution combines fundraising professor Adrian Sargeant’s expertise, the communications best practices of author and speaker Tom Ahern, digital marketing insights from trusted thought-leader Kivi Leroux Miller, and technical expertise of industry veteran Jay Love.
+The software solution is rooted in the knowledge of world-renowned fundraising consultants, researchers and practitioners with the technical expertise of software industry veterans.

 Bloomerang has been developed specifically to improve donor retention and relationship-building strategies for nonprofits with insights from these four experts.

 Bloomerang takes each of the features we mentioned above to the next level.
 For instance:

 - The extensive donor profiles offered as a part of the donor database are designed to track all nonprofit engagement.
 You can even track the engagement on a timeline to get a visual representation of your nonprofit’s supporters’ involvement.
 Track email open and click-through rates, volunteer hours, donations, and more.
 Then, Bloomerang will develop an engagement score for each supporter to help you understand who needs a little extra attention.

-- Run the Ahern audit on communication documents such as your email drafts or direct mail.
+- Run an audit on communication documents such as your email drafts or direct mail.
 This audit counts the number of times you used the word “you” versus first-person “I” or “we” language.
 You want to use “you” at least twice as frequently for effective communication.
 You can also measure the reading level for these messages to make sure your content is accessible to your target audience.